 The summary of the financial model for the combined cement and aggregate operations is detailed below.
-Due to the uncertainty of the timing of specific capital expenditures, except for the mining capital (as defined in Section 18), the analysis is presented with Depreciation and Amortization to calculate the Margin.
+Due to the uncertainty of the timing of specific capital expenditures, except for the mining capital (as defined in Section 18), the analysis is presented with Depreciation and Amortization.
 There is no interest line item as the model is always cash positive and hence has no interest payments

-The economic analysis for the combined cement and aggregates operations is shown in Table 19-1.
+The economic analysis for the combined cement and aggregates operations is shown in Table 19-1 assuming the product production rates over LOM as defined in section 19.1.4.

-2 S&P Capital IQ
+- S&P Capital IQ - 4 S&P Capital IQ

-3 S&P Capital IQ
+&lt;sup>2 S&P Capital IQ